Vadiza/sage-3.5b/readme.txt

 4. Compile
 	(0) execute './configure' in $SAGE_DIRECTORY
-		not a 'real' configure script, mostly staging dependecies for applications (1) execute 'make' in $SAGE_DIRECTORY
+		not a 'real' configure script, mostly staging dependencies for applications

+	To make into dev tree
+	    (1) execute 'make' in $SAGE_DIRECTORY
-		(a) with a multi-core machine, try: make -j 4
+		    (a) with a multi-core machine, try: make -j 4 (a) with a SSD drive, try: make -j 12
+	    (2) if you get errors, check include paths and library paths in make files in subdirectories

+    To make an install directory (creates a directory in $SAGE_DIRECTORY/build) (1) execute make install in SAGE_DIRECTORY
-		(a) with a SSD drive, try: make -j 12
+		    (a) with a multi-core machine, try: make -j 4 (a) with a SSD drive, try: make -j 12
-	(2) if you get errors, check include paths and library paths in make files in subdirectories (3) execute make install in SAGE_DIRECTORY
+	    (2) if you get errors, check include paths and library paths in make files in subdirectories To make a tarball (executes install and creates tarball in @SAGE_DIRECTORY/build) (1) execute make tarball in SAGE_DIRECTORY
-		(a) with a multi-core machine, try: make -j 4
-		(a) with a SSD drive, try: make -j 12
+		    (a) with a multi-core machine, try: make -j 4 (a) with a SSD drive, try: make -j 12
+	    (2) if you get errors, check include paths and library paths in make files in subdirectories

 5. Edit Configuration Files
-	(1) go to $SAGE_DIRECTORY/bin
+	(1) go to $SAGE_DIRECTORY/sageConfig
 	(2) open "fsManager.conf" and edit following parameters
 	  a. fsManager : name and IP address of the machine on which Free Space Manager runs.
 Usually the master node of cluster.
 			You can specify two IP addresses here from v1.3.
-			The first IP adderss will be used for system components (SAIL, SAGE Receiver) and the second IP address will be used for UI connections (sent to connection manager).
+			The first IP address will be used for system components (SAIL, SAGE Receiver) and the second IP address will be used for UI connections (sent to connection manager).
 			If only one IP address is specified, it will be used for both.